 Ternary plots are used to identify changes in major or minor ion distributions over time.
-A ternary plot using calcium, chloride, and sulfate measured in the vicinity of MW-1603 is provided in Figure 4-14.
+A ternary plot using calcium, chloride, and sulfate measured in the vicinity of MW-1603 is provided in Figure 4-13.
 The close grouping of ratios from all events on the ternary plot shows that the major ion groundwater ratios have not changed during the three-year period of groundwater quality monitoring at well MW-1603 and that the ratios are distinct from the BSFAP.
-Note that for the purposes of plotting, data includes calcium and chloride values from the June 30, 2020 sample, and sulfate values from the August 26, 2020 sample.